Before the term “four square” became synonymous with a location app it was a game — one often played at what was then known as “recess.”

 I am so old that when I was a child, schools still had recess — regularly scheduled time when we were allowed out of the classroom for unsupervised and unstructured play.

-Despite the unsupervised and unstructured nature of the enterprise, we tended to gravitate toward games with rules, although the rules, were subject to change without notice, and while I spent most of my recesses playing hopscotch, I would, on occasion, venture over to the games of four square.
+Despite the unsupervised and unstructured nature of the enterprise, we tended to gravitate toward games with rules, although the rules, were subject to change without notice, and while I spent most of my recesses playing hopscotch, I would, on occasion, venture over to the four square games, which as the name suggests consists of four squares and a playground ball.

 What reminded me of all this was that today, as I was doing the laundry, it dawned on me that it had been over a week since I had worked any of the squares from Jean Leinhauser’s 101 Crochet Squares, eight days to be precise.